yukti99/AWS-Email-Spam-Detector/README.md

 2. custom domain for email (many sites available to buy from)
 3. An email address for your domain.
 AWS MX and TXT records must be added on the domain provider site to receive an email.
 4. Verify email on AWS account
+5. Use the cloud formation template to deploy the full stack of resources on AWS
 ```

 ### Step-1: Implement Amazon SageMaker